0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 - `expirationDate`, a string that defines the expirationDate of the claim.
 It is a required value if you specified mandatoryExpiration as true in the Schema Creation.
 - `limitedClaims`, a number that can be optionally set to define a limit to the amount of claim, based on this offer, that can be redeemed.
+- `claimLinkExpiration`, expiration date in ISO 8601 format for the Claim Offer Link.
+After that Date a Claim Offer will not be redeemable anymore using that Link.

 It also requires passing a valid `Bearer Token` inside the Authorization Request Header.